jordaneremieff/asgi-examples/README.md

 # asgi-examples

-A collection of examples to demonstrate the composability of [ASGI] applications and to test the compatability of [asgitools].
+A collection of examples to demonstrate the composability of [ASGI] applications and to test the compatibility of [asgitools].

 Supports both ASGI servers, [uvicorn] and [daphne].